dgist-cvlab/Flow4D/README.md

 ## Gratitude
 This code is based on the [DeFlow code](https://github.com/KTH-RPL/DeFlow) by Kin-Zhang.
-We extend our deepest gratitude!<br>
+We extend our deepest gratitude to her.<br>
 Additionally, we would like to express our sincere thanks to Kyle Vedder et al. for hosting and providing extensive support for [Argoverse2 2024 Scene Flow Challenge](https://www.argoverse.org/sceneflow.html)